6303-naidu/Aeroelastic-Stability-Analysis-of-Aircraft-Wings-Flutter-and-Divergence-Study/README.md

 ## Project Structure & Usage

 - Each script is modular and can be run independently to observe corresponding results.
-- Dependencies: Python 3.8+, with `numpy`, `scipy`, and `matplotlib` libraries installed.
+- Dependencies:  `numpy`, `scipy`, and `matplotlib` libraries installed.
-- Run scripts via command line or in a Jupyter notebook environment to generate plots and outputs that illustrate aerodynamic and structural stability characteristics.
+- Run scripts google colab environment to generate plots and outputs that illustrate aerodynamic and structural stability characteristics.
 - Visualization includes displacement responses, eigenvalue real parts, divergence speeds, flutter boundaries, and parametric studies relevant for design.

 ---